-The maximum load for the roof rack is 44 kg (100 lbs), evenly distributed.
-If it is not possible to distribute the load, position it as far rearward as possible.
-Adjustable tie down loops may be used to secure the load.
+Your vehicle is equipped with a roof rack.
+The maximum load for the roof rack is 44 kg (100 lbs), evenly distributed on the crossbars.
+If it is not possible to evenly distribute the load, position it in the center or as far forward on the crossbars as possible.
+Always use the adjustable tie down loops to secure the load.

-To adjust cross-bar position:
+To adjust the cross-bar position: